 You may contribute to an HSA account if you are not covered by any other plan other than an HDHP; if you are not subscribed to Medicare; and if you have not been registered as a dependent on a third-party tax return.

-In addition, contributions made to the account enjoy tax-free status.
-Nor do you lose the funds, either – as funds roll-over to the following year where you can add to existing contributions.
-Even if you change employer or retire, the funds can continue to grow, tax free.
+In addition, contributions made to an HSA enjoy tax-free status.
+Nor do you lose the funds, as funds roll-over to the following year where you can add to existing contributions.
+Even if you change jobs or retire, the funds can continue to grow, tax free.
 And when you take the money out, you don’t pay tax on the growth either.

 Opening an HSA account can add enormous practical, convenient financial value.